 by Ulli Lagler Peck

 It’s without a question that the Fairmont Chateau Lake Louise deserves its reputation as grand dame resort.
-Situated in the heart of Alberta’s Banff National Park within a UNESCO World Natural Heritage site, surrounded by soaring mountain peaks, the Victoria glacier and the emerald colored Lake Louise it was built more than a century ago.
+Situated in the heart of Alberta’s Banff National Park within a UNESCO World Natural Heritage site, surrounded by soaring mountain peaks, the Victoria glacier and the emerald-colored Lake Louise it was built more than a century ago.

-Originally designed as a base for outdoor enthusiasts, the Fairmont Chateau Lake Louise has evolved into a luxury mountain resort and top bucket list destination for travelers worldwide.
+Originally designed as a base for outdoor enthusiasts, the Fairmont Chateau Lake Louise has evolved into a luxury mountain resort and top bucket list destination for travellers worldwide.
 Guests come to enjoy endless outdoor activities, including world-class skiing, snowshoeing, skating, guided hikes through Banff National Park, mountain biking, and canoeing as well as a luxurious day spa, exceptional dining experiences and upscale accommodations with gorgeous views of the surrounding mountains and the lake.

 Can a vacation get any better than that?
 Yes, it can.